cirosantilli/linux-cheat/posix/index.md

 ###predefined character classes

-is the main difference between those and perl (except for very magic perl regex options)
+Is the main difference between those and perl (except for very magic perl regex options)

-they enclosed in `[::]` inside a `[]`. example:
+They enclosed in `[::]` inside a `[]`. example:

     echo $'a\nb'    | grep -E '[[:alpha:]]'

-full list:
+Full list:

     alnum       digit       punct
     alpha       graph       space
     blank       lower       upper
     cntrl       print       xdigit

-in perl these are backlash escaped chars, much shorter to write...
+In Perl these are backlash escaped chars, much shorter to write...

 ##utility command line interface